souravahmed/react-redux-blog/README.md

 ## Features

-- List view for user, post
+- list view for user, post
 - search while typing on list view both for user and post
 - details view both for user and post
 - show comments for specific post and hide them
 - sort posts by user
+- live search in dropdown

 ### `npm start`